isabellevillasenor/the_final_rose/README.md

 # Isabelle Villasenor's Complete Final Rose Application
-This was an optional practice from Turing's Backend Program that provided User Stories for student had to build a working app around.
+This was an optional practice from Turing's Backend Program that provided User Stories for students to build a working app around.

 # The Final Rose